USEPA/workshops/lessons/data_manipulation.md

 1. The `nca_wc_subset` data frame is in a long format (hint: look at PARAMETER and RESULT).
 Convert this data frame into `nca_wc_wide` using `gather`.

-2. Create a new data frame, named `ncca`, that is a combination of the the sites and water chemistry data that has only the rows we filtered our for the Northeast (hint: `left_join` and proper order).
+2. Create a new data frame, named `ncca`, that is a combination of the the sites and water chemistry data that has only the rows we filtered out for the Northeast (hint: `left_join` and proper order).